FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 #### 1 Request:

-When creating a data entity, short names for all of the URIs mapped in the Japanese JSON-LD `@context` can be used freely in the payload of the request.
+When creating a data entity, short names for all the URIs mapped in the Japanese JSON-LD `@context` can be used freely in the payload of the request.

 As can be seen in the example below, attribute names and enumerated values (such as `ビル` = `Building`) can be used throughout.
 The NGSI-LD specification mandates that the attributes defined in the NGSI-LD API (i.e. the core `@context`) are used to define the attributes.
-Therefore elements of the request such as `id` `type` and `Property` remain unchanged, although as we will see below this can be circumvented.
+Therefore, elements of the request such as `id` `type` and `Property` remain unchanged, although as we will see below this can be circumvented.

 Our Japanese context provider can create a new `Building` using the request below, the `Link` header is pointing to the